svenvg93/GitBook/networking/routers/mikrotik.md

 ### Interface

-Create a WireGuard interface and add it to the LAN group
+Create a WireGuard interface and add it to the LAN group.

 ```shell
 /interface wireguard